DavidAbderhalden/M346/competences/KN06/KN06_doc.md

 ## D)

-1. I create a new Network Interface for a Launch Template we will later use in the Auto Scaling Group.
-The Interface uses the same subnet as the manual web server instances.

-2. Next is the Launch template.
+1. Next is the Launch template.
 I configure it pretty much like a normal web server instance with `t2.medium` and `Ubuntu`.
-I also add the Network Interface I just created and the cloud-init configuration of the web server.
+I also add the subnet from KN05 and the cloud-init configuration of the web server.

-3. Now for the Auto Scaling Group.
+2. Now for the Auto Scaling Group.
 I create a new Auto Scaling Group called `KN06-auto-scaling-group` and use the Launch Template for the instances.
 I also add the Load Balancer from C) to the group.

 _In the screenshot below you can see a summary of my Auto Scaling Group._
 ![aws_auto_scaling_group_summary.png](./images/aws_auto_scaling_group_summary.PNG)